dogweather/forkful/content/ja/python/dates-and-times/comparing-two-dates.md

 isCJKLanguage: true
 lastmod: '2024-03-13T22:44:41.516038-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means checking how they relate: is one earlier, later,\
-  \ or the same as the other?
-Programmers compare dates to schedule events, track\u2026"
+summary: 'Comparing two dates means checking how they relate: is one earlier, later, or the same as the other.'
 title: "\u65E5\u4ED8\u3092\u6BD4\u8F03\u3059\u308B"
 weight: 27
 ---